What do you do when the bromeliad flower on your plant begins to fade and die? What about Bromeliad care after

-Question: My Guzmania bromeliad plant is done blooming.
+Question: My Guzmania plant is done blooming.
+The bromeliad flower is turning brown.
 How should I care for it?
 Patricia, Georgia

 Answer: Patricia, a few months have probably passed since you got your Guzmania bromeliad.

 The “flower” I’m sure was beautiful and added color in the right spot.
 Indoors, I get about 4, sometimes 5 months of color out of my guzmanias.
 It is one reason I like the giant tropical bromeliads for indoor color.

 Your timing is perfect as I have a guzmania just about ready to “remove” its bloom.